 Anything you do will be appreciated, especially by older missionaries who are widowed or unable to get around much.
 Older missionaries will love hearing from the children in your church.
 Encourage your children or teens to adopt your retired missionaries as grandparents and remember them on special occasions. [ Casa Robles Missionary Retirement center ]

-Adopting a Missionary Kid can be a real challenge and a lot of fun!
+Missionary Kids can be a real challenge and a lot of fun!
 Most teens would enjoy hearing from a church youth group.
 What teen wouldn't enjoy birthday party components arriving in the mail?

 Need a selection of ideas from which to pick?
 Try these:

-Of course, a check is also a welcome gift.
+Of course, money is also a welcome gift.
 (If you are a Nazarene church, be sure to send cash gifts through General Treasurer so you can get 10% credit) and to make sure it really gets to them rather than being stolen in the mail.

 Church children's groups could also do a boxed-up birthday party for MKs in their church's LINKS missionary families.
 Have your children bring in small gifts that can be easily mailed: crayons, markers, pens, pencils, books, candy bars, gum, fruit drinks, balloons, stickers, stamp sets, note pads.
 If you're doing a birthday party box, include cake and frosting mix, candles, napkins, and prizes.
 Remember to do the party box well in advance so that it will arrive in time.
 Home-made birthday cards will add a special touch.

 Other things LINKS Missionary Kids might enjoy are: